-As an alternative for kids and all those who do not like alcoholic drinks, at every Christmas Market you can find hot apple juice which is also characterised by a cinnamon and cloves.
+As an alternative for kids and all those who do not like alcoholic drinks, at every Christmas market you can find hot apple juice which is also characterised by cinnamon and cloves.